-Figure 5: The Equivalent Tree

-- 1. Term(n) The set of terminal states in network n. - Nonterm(n) This is the set of nonterminal states in network n. - 3.
+Figure 5: The Equivalent Tree also be related to the consituent structures used in the equivalent parse trees.
+In the following equations, three sets will be mentioned: - 1.
+Term(n) The set of terminal states in network n. - Nonterm(n) This is the set of nonterminal states in network n. - 3.
 Final(n) The set F of final states in network n.